 How does this approach benefit my child?

-Research has highlighted the benefits for both students and teachers in multi-aged classrooms.
+Research has highlighted the benefits for both students and teachers in combined grade classrooms.
 They include more comprehensive, child-responsive curriculum practices that consider the understandings, capabilities and dispositions that children need to be successful learners and successful adults.
-Research also reports that students in multi-aged classrooms show increased self-esteem, more cooperative behaviour, better attitudes toward school in general, increased pro-social behavior, and enriched personal responsibility.
+Research also reports that students in combined grade classrooms show increased self-esteem, more cooperative behaviour, better attitudes toward school in general, increased pro-social behavior, and enriched personal responsibility.

-Research found that when using standardized tests, students in multi-aged classrooms did as well or better than those in single-grade classes in math, language, science, and social studies.
-It also found that students in multi-aged classes performed better in the areas of independence, responsibility and study habits, and had more positive attitudes toward school.
+Research found that when using standardized tests, students in these classrooms did as well or better than those in single-grade classes in math, language, science, and social studies.
+It also found that students performed better in the areas of independence, responsibility and study habits, and had more positive attitudes toward school.

 How will the curriculum be addressed?